Voice & Tone

 Grammar & Mechanics

 The following is an ever-growing list of writing mechanics specific to our brand voice.
-If anything hasn’t been specified below, please refer to recommendations from the latest Associate Press Stylebook.
+If anything hasn’t been specified below, please refer to recommendations from the latest Associated Press Stylebook.

 Before using abbreviations, spell out the phrase being abbreviated in full at first mention.